-No full-time employed faculty member shall engage in any compensated professional service, research, or teaching activity, either as a consultant or in any other capacity without prior approval of the chair of his/her department, subject to the ultimate approval of the dean.
-No department chair, center director, or institute director shall engage in any compensated professional service, research, or teaching activity, either as a consultant or in any other capacity without prior approval of the Dean.
+No full-time employed faculty member shall engage in any compensated professional service, research, or teaching activity, either as a consultant or in any other capacity without prior approval of the chair of his/her department, subject to the ultimate approval of the president and dean.
+No department chair, center director, or institute director shall engage in any compensated professional service, research, or teaching activity, either as a consultant or in any other capacity without prior approval of the president and dean.
 Such activity must not involve a conflict of interest or conflict of commitment between the activity and MSM.